Descartes's theorem: Statement

 The $\pm$ symbol indicates that in general this equation has two solutions, and any triple of tangent circles has two tangent circles (or degenerate straight lines).
 Problem-specific criteria may favor one of these two solutions over the other in any given problem.

 The theorem does not apply to systems of circles with more than two circles tangent to each other at the same point.
 It requires that the points of tangency be distinct.
 When more than two circles are tangent at a single point, there can be infinitely many such circles, with arbitrary curvatures; see pencil of circles.

 Locating the circle centers

 To determine a circle completely, not only its radius (or curvature), but also its center must be known.
 The relevant equation is expressed most clearly if the Cartesian coordinates $(x,y)$ are interpreted as a complex number $z=x+iy$.
-The equation then looks similar to Descartes' theorem and is therefore called the complex Descartes theorem.
+The equation then looks similar to Descartes's theorem and is therefore called the complex Descartes theorem.
 Given four circles with curvatures $k_i$ and centers $z_i$ for $i\in\{1,2,3,4\}$, the following equality holds in addition to equation (1):

 Once $k_4$ has been found using equation (2), one may proceed to calculate $z_4$ by solving equation (3) as a quadratic equation, leading to a form similar to equation (2):